 Sing-A-Longs & Lullabies from Curious George – Jack Johnson & Friends

 This CD is loaded with Jack Johnson goodness.
 It’s mellow and groovy.
-Naturally, we love to get our groove on to Upside Down, but I often find myself singing The Sharing Song to my girls.
+Naturally, we love to groove to Upside Down, but I often find myself singing The Sharing Song to my girls.

 The Merry Goes Round – Jewel